NHSLeadership/nhsblocks/readme.txt

  * Security patch upgrade with npm version 7.19.1 and node version 16.0
  * Style fix for reveal block
  * Style fix for action and pagination link
+ * Style fix and support for nhsblocks care card block
  * Partial style support for nhs frontend framework 6.1.0 components

 = 1.2.4 =